What are the functions and advantages of NoSQL?

-NoSQL stands for not only SQL, a name that sums up the database model in a nutshell.
+NoSQL stands for “not only SQL,” a name that sums up the database model in a nutshell.
 Rather than being a separate alternative, it’s an enhancement and useful addition to traditional relational SQL databases.
 NoSQL databases overcome the limits of relational systems by using alternative database models.
-But this doesn’t necessarily mean that NoSQL databases don't use any SQL systems.
+But this doesn’t necessarily mean that NoSQL databases don’t use any SQL systems.
 There are also many hybrid variants that use both solutions and still fall under the umbrella of NoSQL.

 Until the late 2000s, SQL databases were the ultimate in application development.
 Other approaches, such as object-oriented databases, never reached this level of popularity due to their complex handling and implementation.
 NoSQL databases were developed as a viable alternative to SQL in response to the limitations and problems of relational databases, which often cannot meet the requirements of modern application development.
-NoSQL systems use innovations like cloud servers to offer an alternative data model in which many different types of data can be stored and processed.
+NoSQL databases use innovations like cloud servers to offer an alternative data model in which many different types of data can be stored and processed.
 The resulting data structures are powerful and flexible and can react quickly to changing requirements.

 How do NoSQL databases work?

 Unlike relational SQL-based databases, NoSQL databases don’t use conventional tables with rows and columns to store data.
 Instead, they organize large amounts of data using flexible techniques such as documents, graphs, pairs of values, and columns.
-This makes NoSQL systems ideal for applications that must process a high volume of data and therefore require flexible structures.
-NoSQL systems use hardware clusters and cloud servers, so capacity is evenly distributed, and the database runs smoothly even when data volumes are high.
-In contrast to relational databases, which rapidly lose performance as the amount of data increases, NoSQL databases are a powerful, flexible, and scalable solution even with large volumes of data.
+This makes NoSQL databases ideal for applications that must process a high volume of data and therefore require flexible structures.
+NoSQL databases use hardware clusters and cloud servers, so capacity is evenly distributed, and the database runs smoothly even when data volumes are high.
+In contrast to relational databases, which rapidly lose performance as the amount of data increases, NoSQL databases are a powerful, flexible and scalable solution even with large volumes of data.

-Horizontal scaling is another special feature of NoSQL systems.
+Horizontal scaling is another special feature of NoSQL databases.
 Relational SQL databases are scaled vertically and run on a single server.
 To increase their capacity, you would have to invest in a more powerful server.
 This is expensive in the long term and limits the possibilities of application development.
 NoSQL solutions usually distribute data across multiple servers.
 If the amount of data increases, new servers are simply added.
 This allows NoSQL databases to easily store and process large amounts of data, making them ideal for big data applications.

 Unlike relational databases, structured data stores do not use fixed schemas and are therefore perfect for big data applications.
-Many different NoSQL systems are already in use around the world, most of which are open source and structured differently depending on the provider and requirements.
+Many different NoSQL databases are already in use around the world, most of which are open source and structured differently depending on the provider and requirements.
 Although systems vary widely, the different approaches to NoSQL fall into four main categories.

 A graph database employs nodes and edges to represent relationships between data.
 The network of relationships between the data is organized using nodes and their connections to each other.
 For data sets with highly interconnected information, NoSQL graph databases offer much better performance than relational SQL databases.
 They are mainly used in social media applications, for example to represent the relationships between followers on Twitter or Instagram.

 Whereas SQL databases use rigid schemas and tables, key-value databases store data in the form of key value pairs.
-The individual values are associated with specific keys, with the data set itself acting as a key and representing a value.
+Individual values are associated with specific keys, with the data set itself acting as a key and representing a value.
 The key also forms an index that can be used to search the database.
 The keys of NoSQL key-value databases are always unique and are similar to the primary keys of relational databases.